 A waiver is not automatically granted.
-Each petition is reviewed on an individual basis, and the department chair/program director and/or the Associate Dean for Academic Affairs may request additional supporting documentation and/or demonstration of the applicant's ability to write, speak, and comprehend the English language.
+Each petition is reviewed on an individual basis, and the department chair/program director and/or Assistant Dean for Student Affairs may request additional supporting documentation and/or demonstration of the applicant's ability to write, speak, and comprehend the English language.

-To Submit for Consideration of a Waiver: You must complete a "Request to Waive TOEFL Requirement" form available of the CHP webpage.
-Return the form to the CHP Welcome Center, Administration West Building, Room 1.328A or fax to (501) 686-6855.
-The request to Waive TOEFL Requirement form is available on the CHP webpage.
+Procedures: Completion of a "Request to Waive TOEFL Requirement" form and approval of the department chair/program director is required.
+Return the form to the Assistant Dean for Student Affairs, Administration West Building, Room 1.321 or fax to (501) 686-6855.
+The request to Waive TOEFL Requirement form is available on the CHP website under the Future Students tab (Forms and Policies page), or from the CHP Welcome Center.